dwarvesf/playground/_memo/dcos-series-part-4-deploy-simple-application-with-backend-database.md

 ---
 tags:
   - dcos
+  - practice
+  - engineering
-title: Dcos Series Part 4 Deploy Simple Application With Backend Database
+title: DC/OS Series [Part 4]: Deploy Simple Application With Backend Database
 date: 2017-06-10
-description: null
+description: First of all, we will go with Golang because Go is easy to implement backend server and deploy in 1 min.
+So we will have a few code to initialize todolist application that provide GET tasks
-authors: null
+authors:
+- quang
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

 ## Create an Application with Golang